bufferapp/diggdigg/readme.txt

 4. Normal Bar with Small Buttons at Top

 == Changelog ==

+= Digg Digg v5.0.4 - 28/02/2012 =
+* Fixed: Flattr button.
+You can choose your Flattr username from the global configuration page.
+* Fixed: You can now choose a Twitter username to be mentioned when people use the Buffer button.
+Set it in the global configuration page.
+* Fixed: Bug where "Buffer" and "Pin It" appeared at the start of excerpts.

 = Digg Digg v5.0.3 - 27/02/2012 =
 * Fixed: Pinterest button let's people pin the featured image for the blog post.